 - Persuasive evidence of an arrangement exists.
 Evidence of an arrangement consists of a written contract signed by both the customer and management prior to the end of the period. - Delivery or performance has occurred.
 The Company's software is delivered electronically to the customer.
 Delivery is considered to have occurred when the Company provides the customer access to the software along with login credentials. - Fees are fixed or determinable.
 The Company assesses whether a fee is fixed or determinable at the outset of the arrangement, primarily based on the payment terms associated with the transaction.
-For perpetual licenses, the Company does not generally offer extended payment terms with typical terms of payment due between 30 and 60 days from delivery of software.
-Fees from term licenses are generally due in annual or, in certain cases, quarterly installments over the term of the agreement beginning on the effective date of the license.
-Accordingly, fees from term licenses are not considered to be fixed or determinable until they become due. - Collectability is probable.
+Fees from term licenses are invoiced in annual or quarterly installments over the term of the agreement beginning on the effective date of the license.
+A significant majority are invoiced annually.
+Perpetual license fees are generally due between 30 and 60 days from delivery of software.
+In certain cases extended payment terms may be offered resulting in term and perpetual license fees to not be considered to be fixed or determinable until they become due or payment is received. - Collectability is probable.
 Collectability is assessed on a customer-by-customer basis, based primarily on creditworthiness as determined by credit checks and analysis, as well as customer payment history.
 Payment terms generally range from 30 to 90 days from invoice date.
 If it is determined prior to revenue recognition that collection of an arrangement fee is not probable, revenues are deferred until collection becomes probable or cash is collected, assuming all other revenue recognition criteria are satisfied.